 The International Tax Authority of the Ministry of Finance, Government of the Virgin Islands, announced on 1 June 2015 the extension of FATCA deadlines for the United Kingdom and United States of America for BVI Financial Institutions with regard to their enrollment and reporting obligations (Link).
 The deadline to register or enroll with the BVI Tax Authority via the BVI Financial Account Reporting System (BVIFARS) has been extended to 30 June 2015 while the deadline to file reports has been extended to 31 July 2015.
 According to the press release, this relaxed approach only applies for 2015 in order to allow BVI Financial Institutions to “ensure that they complete their customer due diligence and comply with the Agreements”.
 Further, BVI financial institutions wishing to offer the Alternative Reporting Regime to their clients now have until 30 September to submit an election to the International Tax Authority.

-The FATCA International Data Exchange Service (IDES) opens for testing from Monday, 1 June 2015 at 12:00 (UTC/GMT-4) to Monday, 8 June 2015 at 12:00 EDT.
-The test session will be open to users that have completed IDES enrollment by Thursday, 28 May 2015 at 5:00 PM EDT.
+IDES opens for testing from Monday, 1 June 2015 at 12:00 EDT (UTC/GMT-4) to Monday, 8 June 2015 at 12:00 EDT.
+The test session will be open to users that have completed IDES enrollment (Link) by Thursday, 28 May 2015 at 5:00 PM EDT.
 Note: Use test data only.
 The test files should not contain any production data or personally identifiable information, such as a valid taxpayer number, account number, or social security number.
 Any production files submitted to the test environment will not be processed.
 Do not submit production files to the test environment or test files to the production environment.